rubenskuhn/rubenskuhn/README.md

 #👋 Hi, I’m Rubens Kuhn

-👀 I’m interested in Motorcycles
+## 👀 Main interests:
+- ⌨️👨‍💻 Coding
+- 📢  Marketing
+- 🏍️🥷🏻 Advanced Motorcycling

-- 🌱 I’m currently learning coding: front & back end
+- I’m currently learning coding: front & back end
 - 💞️ I’m looking to collaborate on... nothing: The code is all MINE!
 Mine alone!
 Wahahaha!
 - 📫 How to reach me ...